mradz65italy/AI_Powered_Project_Management/README.md

 4. **🤖 Explore AI features** like predictive analytics and smart task breakdown
 5. **📊 Set up dashboards** for project monitoring and reporting

-Welcome to the future of project management! 🚀